Edit (2023-03-30): Added a couple extra images to test for high-quality encoding and illustrations. Introduce SSIM and MSE measures.

 Edit (2023-03-03): Fixed mistake, as AVIF does in fact NOT support progressive decoding.

 JPEG XL and AVIF are arguably the two main contenders in the battle to replace JPEG as the next-generation image format.
 There are other formats in the race, like HEIC and WebP 2, but the former is subject to licensing patents (and possibly not royalty-free), and the second is still in development and seems that it may never see the light of day as a production-ready image format anyway.
-The original WebP is not even a contender as it is inferior to AVIF in all aspects,1 and you should probably never use it for photography anyway2, or at all if you are not ok with mediocre image quality.3
+The original WebP is not even a contender as it is inferior to AVIF in almost all aspects1 (although it may be ok in lossless compression2), and you should probably never use it for photography anyway3, or at all if you are not ok with mediocre image quality.4

 First, a quick browser support test: